henriksommerfeld/blog-hugo/content/article/2019-10-18-pwa-bad-for-blog.md

 {{<figure src="/images/20191017_211100000_iOS.png" alt="Safari cannot open the page.
 Error: FetchEvent.respondWith received an error: TypeError: Internet connection seems down." class="image-border" width="400">}}

 ...no difference.
 How do I reload the page?
 Force-quit the app and reopened - still the same thing.
-After quitting and reopening a few times I evetually got to the start page, but if I wasn't the developer of this I would have given up earlier.
+After quitting and reopening a few times I eventually got to the start page, but if I wasn't the developer of this I would have given up earlier.

 ### File download wierdness